clayton-snyder/configs/config_notes.md

 Path to brave.exe should be on PATH.
 To use a different browser, change the alt+b mapping in glaze's config.yaml

-install IosevkaCustom font by dragging all the TTFs into the area specified in Windows font settings
+install IosevkaCustomClike font by dragging all the TTFs into the area specified in Windows font settings.
+The regular IosevkaCustom uses Haskell ligations which displays /= as not equal.
+The build plan in fonts changes ligations to clike.

 install PowerToys and apply the settings backup file